Executive Leadership Team

 Coming from a family of teachers, Christopher is passionate about developing an approach to education that encompasses growth of the student as a whole.
 A core tenet of his practice aims to ensure that both staff and students feel connected within their educational journey.
 Christopher believes that knowing each student is the key to ensuring that they can flourish on their own terms, particularly supported by the provision of a wide range of educational experiences and challenges.

-Anthony Bosco - Director of International Baccalaureate
+Mr Anthony Bosco - Director of International Baccalaureate

 Anthony Bosco joined The Riverina Anglican College in Term 2 from Trinity Grammar School in Syndey.
 Having been a Secondary English teacher for 16 years, an Extension 1 English teacher for 12 years, and anHSC Extension 1 English Marker for the past 5 years.
 Anthony has also been Assistant Head Of Faculty, Professional Learning Team Leader, Remote Teaching & Learning Leader, Experienced Teacher Supervisor Mentor, Housemaster and Master Teacher – Staff Mentoring and Development.
 Anthony also has over a decade’s experience in designing and facilitating teacher professional development courses.